maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 * Added admin UI warning notification for when server-side cURL support is unavailable.
 * Displaying the transaction creation and charging times in the timezone local to the client.
 * Added plugin icon.
+* No longer explicitly requesting to communicate with Stripe via any specific Stripe API version, as Stripe servers are expected to automatically communicate via the most appropriate version for the client library bindings version.

 = 2.1.0 =
 * Indicating to the user when Stripe Checkout dialog may be blocked by an ad or a popup blocker,